 Facts on the North Carolina Solar Industry

-- In 2012, $16 million was invested in North Carolina to install solar on homes and businesses.
+- In 2013, $16 million was invested in North Carolina to install solar on homes and businesses.
+This represents a 1334% increase over the previous year, and is expected to grow again this year.

 View more solar industry data.